 DIYing trinkets and making pebble art are some of my favorite ways of spending time with my kids.
+Getting creative is great fun for all ages!

 Here’s a quick guide on how to glue rocks together for crafts for a smooth-sailing DIY session – whether you’re by yourself or with the kids.